meisl/discrete-nor-logic-clock/7-seg-decoders/Formal-languages.md

 Since a language is nothing but a set, couldn't we just name all the elements?

 Well, we can - **if:**
-+ the language is finite (and small, to be practible)
++ the language is finite (and somewhat small, to be practible)
-+ AND: every word in the language is finite (and small... you get it)
++ AND: every word in the language is finite (and somewhat small... you get it)

-These two restrictions already give a hint that the class of languages we can (practically) define in this way is rather small - and not very interesting.
+These two restrictions already give a hint that the class of languages we can (practically) define in this way is rather limited - and actually not very interesting.
 Additionally: this approach does not provide any means of classifying parts of words whatsoever.

 Again, as you may have recognized by now, I'm trying to push you towards sub-dividing problems, or separating concerns.